juji-io/docs/docs/chatbot-design-tips.md

 ## **AI Chatbots vs. Non-AI Chatbots**

-Your applications should decide what type of chatbots you need.
-In general, chatbots are intended to scale out human-human communications (e.g., product marketing and customer support) through automation.
+In general, chatbots are made to scale out human-human communications (e.g., product marketing and customer support) through automation.
 Depending on the underlying technologies used, today's chatbots fall into two broad categories: Non-AI chatbots and AI chatbots.
-Non-AI chatbots focus on automating simple tasks (e.g., broadcasting messages) with little intelligence, while AI chatbots focus on automating tasks, including complex tasks, with a human touch.
-The table below summaries the key differences between the two and their suitable tasks, respectively.
+Non-AI chatbots focus on automating simple tasks (e.g., broadcasting messages) with little intelligence, while AI chatbots focus on automating tasks, including complex tasks that involve highly diverse user interactions, with a human touch.
+The table below summaries the key differences between the two and their suitable applications, respectively.

 <p align="center"><img src="/img/comparison-table.png" alt="Non-AI
 vs. AI chatbots" width="650"/></p>

+Juji Studio enables you to easily create powerful AI chatbots with built-in machine intelligence.
+Your application can often help you decide whether you need an AI chatbot.
+For example, if you need a chatbot just to broadcast messages but ignore any user interactions (e.g., user questions), you probably do not need an AI chatbot.
+On the other hand, if you want your chatbot to interactively engage and help your audience, e.g., answering user product inquiries while introducing products, then you need an AI chatbot.

 ### Conversation Capabilities

-AI chatbots and non-AI chatbots differ greatly in their capabilities in carrying on and managing real conversations that involve natural language (free-text) communications.
+AI chatbots and non-AI chatbots differ greatly in their capabilities in carrying on and managing conversations that involve natural language (free-text) communications.
+The type of communications you want to support helps you decide whether you need a non-AI or AI chatbot.

 #### **Non-AI Chatbots**